Create a directory named after your project. For our example, we'll call our project “blink”.

 blink$

-We see that it simply contains the board and cpu identification for our pro mini board.
+We see that it contains the full board-specifier and cpu identification for our pro mini board.

 Let's now run dno again and see what happens: